 Who We Are...

-Flickering Myth is a movie and television blog that was established in February 2009.
-From independent and world cinema to the latest Hollywood blockbusters and ‘geek’ culture, we update regularly on all aspects on the movie and TV industries with news, reviews, trailers, interviews, filmmaker profiles, short films, articles, opinions and more.
+Flickering Myth is a movie, television and comic book site which was established in February 2009.
+From independent and world cinema to the latest Hollywood blockbusters and ‘geek’ culture, we update regularly all aspects of the movie and TV industries with news, reviews, trailers, interviews, filmmaker profiles, short films, articles, opinions and more.

 Here at Flickering Myth, we value movies as much as we do films.
 We’re the product of Ghostbusters double bills and academic Film Studies.
 We believe it possible to enjoy both Star Wars and La Règle du Jeu equally, though maybe in different capacities.
 Simply put, we love cinema, in both its commercial and intellectual pursuits.